 Can Plagiocephaly be Prevented

 The preventive measures are pretty similar to the repositional therapy techniques.
-Here is how to prevent flat spots on baby’s head:
+Here is how to prevent flat spots on a baby’s head:

-- Keep changing the position of the baby pillow to prevent flat head by changing the direction in which your baby lays her head.
+- Keep changing the position of the baby pillow to prevent a flat head by changing the direction in which your baby lays her head.